MobileNativeFoundation/rules_xcodeproj/README.md

   [make the experience subpar](/docs/faq.md#why-do-some-of-my-swift_librarys-compile-twice-in-bwx-mode), or not work at all.
 We recommend using BwB mode if possible.

-We've also documented the [high-level design goals](/docs/design-goals.md) of the ruleset.
+We’ve also documented the [high-level design goals](/docs/design-goals.md) of the ruleset.

 ## Projects using rules_xcodeproj